Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Discussion and conclusions

-Additionally, we note that throughout this work we have considered a fixed scale range $100\leq\ell\leq1500$ for deriving dark energy constraints from tomographic Pseudo-$C_{\ell}$ power spectra.
-For the real analysis of the \textit{Euclid} sample, we expect that the upper limit is likely to be a conservative estimate for the cosmic shear analysis and an optimistic estimate for the angular clustering.
+Additionally, we note that throughout this work we have considered a fixed scale range of $100\leq\ell\leq600$ for angular clustering and galaxy-galaxy lensing and $100\leq\ell\leq1500$ for cosmic shear when deriving dark energy constraints from tomographic Pseudo-$C_{\ell}$ power spectra.
+For the real analysis of the \textit{Euclid} sample, we expect that the upper limit is likely to be a conservative estimate for both probes.
 The effect of changing these angular scale cuts on conclusions of the optimum tomographic binning strategy could represent an informative extension of this study.
-However, such an investigation would need to carefully consider a range of further modelling and analytical choices to adopt for the 3$\times$2pt measurements.
+However, such an investigation would require a careful consideration of a range of further modelling and analytical choices to adopt for the 3$\times$2pt measurements.
 In particular, as we probe increasingly smaller scales by including larger $\ell$ modes, the assumptions of the constant galaxy bias or even the Gaussianity of the underlying 3$\times$2pt fields are likely to break down.

-Furthermore, there is a considerable range of freedom in how a scale cut could be applied to each component of the 3$\times$2pt signal, and it is not trivial to predict the degeneracy in the behaviour of the $(w_{0},w_{a})$ constraints when different combinations of the probes have different cuts applied.
+Furthermore, there is a considerable range of freedom in how a scale cut could be applied to each component of the 3$\times$2pt signal and it is not trivial to predict the degeneracy in the behaviour of the $(w_{0},w_{a})$ constraints when different combinations of the probes have different cuts applied.
 We further note that the practical and computational limitations of the simulation-based method will be exacerbated as smaller scales are introduced.
-Notably, the smaller scales will increase the presence of the unphysical pixels realised on the sky (those with $\delta_{g}<1$ which mask out observable regions of the mock survey, see also Sect.~\ref{subsec:methods-3x2pt-realisations}); and may increase the shot noise in the numerical covariance matrix if the 3$\times$2pt power spectra need to be resolved to a greater number of angular bandpowers to capture the small scale information.
-Hence, we consider an investigation into the impact of the chosen angular scales on tomography as an important study, but beyond the scope of this work.
+Notably, the smaller scales will increase the presence of the unphysical pixels realised on the sky (those with $\delta_{g}<-1$ which mask out observable regions of the mock survey, see also Sect.~\ref{subsec:methods-3x2pt-realisations}); furthermore, it may increase the shot noise in the numerical covariance matrix if the 3$\times$2pt power spectra need to be resolved to a greater number of angular bandpowers to capture the small scale information.
+Hence, we have considered a thorough examination into the impact of the chosen angular scales on tomography as an important study, but this is beyond the scope of this work.
+However, as a first-order investigation, we have explored extending the assumption of the linear galaxy bias for the clustering and galaxy-galaxy lensing signals over the range $100\leq\ell\leq1500$ to match the cosmic shear measurements.
+Ultimately, we found that this does not change any of our overall conclusions.